wentuoc/ip/docs/README.md

 # Camel User Guide

+## Quick Start

+1. Ensure you have Java 17 installed.

+2. Copy the JAR file to a folder that you want to use.

+3. In a command terminal, `cd` into the folder, and run `java -jar ip.jar` to start the program.

+## Features

 ![Camel_Screenshot.png](Camel_Screenshot.png)

 Hello!
 I am Camel :), a smart todo list helping you to manage your ever-growing list of todos, deadlines and